MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/RotatorTile.md

 | ItemTemplate | DataTemplate | Gets or sets the item template |
 | RotationDelay | TimeSpan | Gets or sets the duration for tile rotation |

-## Sample Code
+## Sample Project

 [RotatorTile Sample Page Source](https://github.com/Microsoft/WindowsCommunityToolkit//tree/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/RotatorTile).
-You can see this in action in [Windows Community Toolkit Sample App](https://www.microsoft.com/store/apps/9NBLGGH4TLCQ).
+You can [see this in action](uwpct://Controls?sample=RotatorTile) in the [Windows Community Toolkit Sample App](http://aka.ms/uwptoolkitapp).

 ## Default Template

 [RotatorTile XAML File](https://github.com/Microsoft/WindowsCommunityToolkit//blob/master/Microsoft.Toolkit.Uwp.UI.Controls/RotatorTile/RotatorTile.xaml) is the XAML template used in the toolkit for the default styling.